 It is a testament to the high quality of our products that many older ETC systems that are installed are still functioning decades after being placed into service.
-This reliability, though, makes for an unpredictable market for upgrades, replacements, and enhancements.
-We continue to work with existing users of our equipment as well as maintain a presence as a replacement for older competitors' products.
+We continue to work with existing users of our equipment as well as maintain a presence as a replacement for competitors' older products.